VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 Galaxy workspace.
 Linking your Globus account with your EuPathDB account is necessary so that input data and analysis results can be transferred between the two systems.
-We encrypt data transfers and storage, but ultimately we cannot guarantee the security of data transmissions among EuPathDB, Globus and affiliates, Amazon Cloud Services, and the user.
-It is your responsibility to backup your data and obtain any required permissions from your study and/or institution prior to uploading data for analyses on the EuPathDB Galaxy platform.
+We encrypt data transfers and storage, but ultimately, we cannot guarantee the security of data transmissions among EuPathDB, Globus and affiliates, Amazon Cloud Services, and the user.
+It is your responsibility to back up your data and obtain any required permissions from your study and/or institution prior to uploading data for analyses on the EuPathDB Galaxy platform.
 Do not use, transmit, upload or share any human identifiable information in the